The children hear about this, and it's just going to ruin everything for them.

 And the tape's all over the place.

-The media is not running any warning saying warning children should not see this.
+The media is not running any warning saying, warning children should not see this.

-He accused Hamas of making a number of concessions that would ultimately lead to the uh recognition of Israel.
+He accused Hamas of making a number of concessions that would ultimately lead to the recognition of Israel.

-Uh he said these concessions began with Hamas signing the truce with Israel last year.
+He said these concessions began with Hamas signing the truce with Israel last year.

-So he's he's not happy out there.
+So he's not happy out there.

-Come talk to me, and we'll find a way to get you out.
+Come talk to me and we'll find a way to get you out.

-If the Democrats respond to this uh in any way, shape, manner, or form at other end of the region, Syrian President Basher Al-Assad said yesterday that he was ready for dialogue with the U.S., but he warned Washington against giving Damascus orders.
+At the other end of the region, Syrian President Bashur al-Assad said yesterday that he was ready for dialogue with the U.S., but he warned Washington against giving Damascus orders.

 We're open for dialogue, but we will not take instructions, Assad said.